Go to content Go to navigation Go to search

 Since then.

 I was in Brigadoon, if I hadn’t been already.
 I graduated from high school.
 I saw Rocky Horror.
 I ran away from home the socially sanctioned way, to college; I dumped my high school sweetheart over the phone.
 I got an email address.
 (It was a much bigger deal, in those days.)
 I spent a summer in the Weaponshop of Isher, whose walls were held together with scotch tape; I got drunk, on beer, on wine, on White Russians.
 I tried acid, since I couldn’t stand smoking.
 I started drinking coffee in a diner in New York after seeing Crimes and Misdemeanors.
 I started smoking clove cigarettes.
 I dressed in nothing but black for weeks at a time and lost my heart beyond recall to my best friend’s sister.
 I saw Shock Treatment.
 I saw Liquid Sky.
 I saw Rare Air take the roof off Oberlin’s Finney Chapel.
 Twice.
 I found a Boiled in Lead album on CD.
 (It was harder to do, in those days.)
 I dropped out of college and got a job washing dishes so I could afford an 80-dollar-a-month walk-in closet that was so small I had to roll up my futon so I had room for my books.
 I found my heart again and sold the bass guitar I never learned how to play so I could cover rent.
 I was living with game designers, cartoonists, a proofreader, a botanist, a classicist, a computer archeologist.
-(I don’t think that’s what he ever called himself.
-But he made a killing, come Y2K.)
+(I don’t think that’s what she ever called herself.
+But she made a killing, come Y2K.)
 Ten of us, in a five-bedroom house on a cul de sac?
 Somebody played me a Waterboys CD.
 I started dating a Jersey girl and when she moved in we swore we’d maintain separate bedrooms even as I was stashing my clothes in her dresser.
 Waiting for a plane in an airport in the middle of the country one of us turned to the other and said, we should get married, and the other one said, yeah, sure, only neither of us can remember which was which.
 We moved across the country on a whim, almost all ten of us.
 We got married, just the two of us, and then just the two of us got our own place.
 We bought a house.
 I backed into a career that had nothing to do with the writing I was starting to get done.
 We had a kid.
 We named her Taran, from the Lloyd Alexander books.
 We started buying more bookshelves for all the damn books.

 I don’t know what happened to the Thieves’ World volumes.
 Whatever’s left might be in the attic of the house in Rock Hill?
 Along with that long-lost Dune Encyclopedia.
 The Wild Cards I’m pretty sure all got sold off.
 Liavek?
 A short while back I found another copy of the first one at Powell’s and I picked it up.
 The only Asimov in the house at this point is his Guide to Shakespeare which I really ought to give back to Dylan one of these days.
 The only Heinlein left is The Moon is a Harsh Mistress and Have Spacesuit, Will Travel.
 I should go get a copy of the White Hart tales; make a note of that.
 The original Coopers are long since lost, which is a damn shame; the old skool art direction kicked the ass of everything that’s come since; but I’ve got them on the shelves of course, along with Tolkien and Lewis and Alexander.